BlackMetalz/blackmetalz.github.io/content/helm-templates.md

 `NOTES.txt`:

-- Provides post-installation instructions to the user after run commands, it means it will show content of `NOTES.txt`.
+- Provides post-installation instructions to the user after running commands, which means it will show the content of `NOTES.txt`.
 ```
 helm install app-demo app-demo/
 helm status app-demo